Tom-ahawk/homeassistant/README.md

 Input parameters are “area” and “location”.
 Find your area/location at www.luftkvalitet.info

 Example:
- "- platform: nilu
+- platform: nilu
-   region: Oslo,Manglerud"
+  region: Oslo,Manglerud